mrward/mrward.github.com/source/projects/MonoDevelopNuGetAddinExtensions/Releases/index.markdown

 2016-12-20

  * Support NuGet 3.4.3 and MonoDevelop 6.1
- * Fix null reference exception when opening Manage Packages dialog when no solution is open
- * Prevent exceptions in search categories used in global search crashing IDE.
+ * Allow PowerShell console to be cleared using command line using 'Clear'.

 ## Version 0.11.1

 2016-08-06

+ * Support NuGet 2.12

+## Version 0.11 (MonoDevelop 6.0)

+2016-05-14

- * Support NuGet 2.12 and MonoDevelop 6.0
+ * Support MonoDevelop 6.0

 ## Version 0.11